g0xA52A2A/puppet_cron/README.md

 These are similar to the crontab class but differ in that it is taking the puppet file type for the `$jobs`.
-To provide a consistant interface you simply need to specify the name of the job and the command to execute.
+To provide a consistent interface you simply need to specify the name of the job and the command to execute.
 This will likely be the same as jobs passed to the crontab class.
 See examples below.